VenkatManukonda/MSCS_634_Lab_1/README.md

 ## MSCS_634_Lab_1: Data Visualization, Data Preprocessing, and Statistical Analysis

 ### Purpose

-The objective of this lab was to apply data visualization, preprocessing, and statistical analysis techniques to a real-world used car dataset using Python and Jupyter Notebook.
-Rather than working directly with raw data, the lab emphasized the importance of preparing data through cleaning, transformation, and reduction before performing analysis.
-This process provided an opportunity to examine how data quality influences the reliability of analytical results and insights.
+This lab focused on exploring a used car dataset using Python in Jupyter Notebook.
+The goal was to examine the data through visualization, preprocess the data to improve quality, and apply statistical analysis techniques to better understand patterns in the dataset.
+Working through the preprocessing steps demonstrated how raw data often requires cleaning and transformation before meaningful analysis can be performed.

 ### Key Insights

-The scatter plot showed that vehicle prices generally declined with increasing age, suggesting that depreciation plays a significant role in determining market value.
-The histogram further demonstrated that most vehicles were concentrated in the lower- and mid-range price categories, while a smaller number of expensive vehicles skewed the distribution to the right.
+The visualizations revealed a noticeable relationship between vehicle age and asking price.
+As vehicle age increased, asking prices generally declined, reflecting depreciation's impact on vehicle value.
+The price distribution also showed that most vehicles were concentrated in the lower- and mid-range price categories, while a smaller number of expensive vehicles skewed the distribution to the right.

-The statistical analysis reinforced these observations.
-Measures of central tendency provided a useful estimate of typical vehicle prices, while dispersion measures highlighted substantial variability across listings.
-Correlation analysis showed that numerical attributes were not independent of one another, helping identify relationships that may influence vehicle pricing decisions.
+The statistical analysis supported these observations.
+Measures of central tendency provided a view of typical vehicle pricing, while dispersion measures highlighted substantial variability across listings.
+Correlation analysis helped identify relationships among numerical attributes and showed that age and mileage were important factors influencing vehicle prices.

 ### Challenges and Decisions

-One challenge encountered during the preprocessing stage involved the kmDriven attribute.
-Although it represented numerical mileage information, the values were stored as text and included formatting characters such as commas and the "km" suffix.
-These values had to be cleaned and converted into a numerical format before calculations could be performed.
+One challenge involved the kmDriven column because the mileage values were stored as text, including formatting characters such as commas and the "km" suffix.
+These values had to be cleaned and converted into a numerical format before missing values could be handled and statistical calculations could be performed.

-Several preprocessing decisions were made to improve data quality.
-Missing mileage values were replaced using the column mean to preserve observations while minimizing information loss.
-Outliers in asking price were identified using the Interquartile Range (IQR) method and removed to reduce the influence of extreme values on the analysis.
-In addition, less relevant attributes were removed during data reduction, and Min-Max scaling was applied to selected numerical variables to place them on a comparable scale.
-These steps resulted in a cleaner dataset, better suited for visualization and statistical analysis.
+To maintain data quality, missing mileage values were replaced using the column mean.
+Outliers were identified using the Interquartile Range method and removed to reduce the influence of unusually high-priced listings.
+Data reduction was performed by removing less relevant columns, while Min-Max scaling was applied to selected numerical attributes to place them on a comparable scale.
+These decisions helped produce a cleaner dataset better suited for analysis and visualization.

+### Repository Contents
+This repository contains the Jupyter Notebook used for the analysis, the original used car dataset, a screenshots folder containing all required screenshots, and supporting documentation.
+The screenshots folder includes evidence of dataset loading, visualizations, preprocessing steps, statistical calculations, and correlation analysis completed during the lab.